deconstructionalism/react-workshops/README.md

-# React Workshop Series
+# React / Redux Workshop Series

-*Description*

-ES6

-deeper dive

-afterwork
+React + Redux are highly in demand front end web technologies.
+Through this series of 2 hour workshops in hosted in Providence, you will become proficient in using both.
+The workshops will also teach ES6 Javascript concepts to extend your capabilites in Javascript, as well as provide resources for each topic that will allow you to dive as deep as you want into the nitty gritty details.

-**Modular Workshops**
+**Modular Workshops and Arcs**

-Students can elect to take the entire [React workshop arc](#react-workshop-arc), the entire [Redux Arc](#react-workshop-arc), or both.
+You can elect to take the entire [React workshop arc](#react-workshop-arc), the entire [Redux Arc](#react-workshop-arc), or both.
 Taking an entire arc will be the most comprensive way to learn Redux and/or React.

-Students may also elect to take any individual workshops that they are interested in.
+You may also elect to take only take workshops that you are interested in.
 Within each arc, the workshops build conceptually off of previous material.
 However, each individual workshop is designed so that the code for that workshop can be run in isolation.

+### Please check out the sections below for more details about the workshops!

 ---
 ## Contents